 RelSci currently has 6+ million people in its database, and all are highly vetted.
 It profiles the most powerful players in the business world and then shows you clear, verifiable pathways to access them.
 The pathways between people or organizations are clear and solidly backed by verifiable facts, including everything from employers and board memberships to donations and family relationships.

 - Path Finder.
 This tool is aptly named, as it plots out connection points like landmarks on a map as you travel to a specific destination.
 Path Finder shows the connections between different people in an organization.
 You can see how your first-degree connections create new access points to the people and places you’re trying to reach.
 If you don’t have a direct connection, use Path Finder to find colleague’s access points.

 - Power Search.
 Smarten up your target list with Power Search.
 RelSci provides a limitless capability to query a proprietary database of over 8 million influential decision makers and 2 million organizations.
 Generate a target list by searching on any combination of RelSci profile fields, including industry, role, board participation, charitable giving, education, investments, and more.
 Then, with one click, filter the list to those individuals and companies within your extended network.

 - Profiles.
 Access research-driven profiles on both companies and individuals, updated daily from hundreds of thousands of sources.
 These profiles show connections, relationships, education, career history, corporate boards, donations, public holdings, awards and honors, etc. You get immediate insights on how your network (or colleague’s network) map to each person or organization profile you’re viewing.

 - Discovery Tool.
-The Discovery Tool gives senior executives a dashboard view you’re your organization’s relationship capital.
+The Discovery Tool gives senior executives a dashboard view into your organization’s relationship capital.
 View direct relationships and extended networks across an industry, location, and role.
 This will help your organization make informed decisions about what markets to approach, areas to leverage expertise, and how to mitigate risk.